 National Golf Links of America – 13th – 174 yards

 Many consider the 13th at NGLA to be the best Eden hole in the world.
-Macdonald’s gem has all of the core features of its St. Andrews predecessor but also boasts a pond that adds to its beauty.
+Macdonald’s gem has all of the core features of its St. Andrews predecessor but also boasts a pond short of the green that adds to its beauty.